tannedpeach/distributed-key-value-store/instructions/Assignment0.md

  We are using Github for distributing and collecting your assignments.
 Please check ED for how to set up repository.
 You will need to develop in a \*nix environment, i.e., Linux or OS X. To install the files in your development environment you need to _clone_ your private repository.
 Your Github page will have a link (click the green button titled "clone or download").
 For simplicity, we assume that you will be working in your $HOME directory; of course, this is optional.

+ Please make sure that you join our Google Classroom before attempting the below: [github classroom link](https://classroom.github.com/a/O1PUNwmE)

 ```bash
 $ cd ~
 $ git clone https://github.com/Columbia-COMS-4113/coms-4113-assignments-yourusername.git 4113